 AUDIENCE-FRIENDS, FRIENDS, FRIEND.

 In October 1969, Audience were offered the opportunity to support Led Zeppelin at the Lyceum in London.
-For Audience, this was the opportunity of a lifetime.
-Led Zeppelin had just released their eponymous debut album on 12th of January 1969.
+For Audience, this was the opportunity of a lifetime as Led Zeppelin had just released their eponymous debut album on 12th of January 1969.
 It was well on its way to selling over ten million copies.
 With Led Zeppelin riding the wave of commercial success and critical acclaim, it was almost guaranteed that the great and good of music would be in the audience.
 This, the four members of Audience thought, could be the break they were looking for.

-By October 1969, Audience had come a long way in a short space of time.
+By October 1969, Audience had already come a long way in a short space of time.
 The story began earlier in 1969, when Lloyd Alexander Real Estate split up.

 They were a semi-professional soul band who played the London club and pub circuit.
 They even released Gonna Live Again as a single on the President label in 1967.
 Although it wasn’t a hit, it became a favourite among mods.
 However, there was no followup, and in early 1969, Lloyd Alexander Real Estate split-up.
 Like a phoenix from the ashes of Lloyd Alexander Real Estate, rose Audience.